-How to clean baby toys safely
+How to safely clean baby toys

 Why it's important to clean toys properly

-If living through a global pandemic has taught us anything, it’s that we probably weren't washing our hands as much as we should have been!
-But that's in the past, and we're all used to washing our hands frequently throughout the day now.
+If living through a global pandemic has taught us anything, we probably weren't washing our hands as much as we should have been!
+But that's in the past, and now we're used to washing our hands frequently throughout the day.
 And we do this because we want to keep germs at bay, right?